RelivoF/Lost-in-reality/info/MODS.md

 # Mods used in Lost in Reality

-All mods are owned/operated by the respected creater/maintaners.
+All mods are owned/operated by the respective creater/maintaners.

 Ambience
 AppleSkin